codewatchorg/Burp-AnonymousCloud/README.md

 Usage
 =====

+All you have to do is:
+1. Add the JAR as an extension in Burp.
+2. Add the appropriate targets to scope.
+3. Begin manually browsing and scanning the target.
-All you have to do is add the JAR as an extension in Burp, add the appropriate targets to scope, and run a scan against the targets.
-If you want to test for permissions issues that allow all authenticated AWS users, then add your personal AWS credentials.
+3a.
+If you want to test for permissions issues that allow all authenticated AWS/GCP users, then add your personal AWS/GCP credentials, and click the "Set Configuration" button.
+3b.
+If you want to check for potential subdomain takeover vulnerabilities, add API keys for Shodan and Censys (if you want to use both), in addition to a text file list of subdomains (if you want), check the subdomain takeover configuration box, and click the "Set Configuration" button.

 Future